diantyapitaloka/Customer-Segmentation-Banking/README.md

 ## ☂️🌂🌞 Proportion of avg sales based on generations 🌞🌂☂️
 Gen X takes the lead!
 With the highest share of average sales at 27.1%, Gen X shows strong and consistent purchasing power.
 Gen Y follows closely at 26.2%, highlighting their value as a core consumer segment.

 Meanwhile, Boomers (24%) and Gen Z (22.7%) contribute slightly less—possibly reflecting different spending habits or lifestyle priorities.
+Shown as below :

 <img width="230" height="254" alt="image" src="https://github.com/user-attachments/assets/04f4487e-6584-4f9b-9781-999bdf454a86" />